Obasanjo Tasks FG on Health Policy for Albinos

 Ogheneuwvede Ohwovoriole in Abuja

-Former President Chief Olusegun Obasanjo has urged the Federal Government to sustain the policy which grants access to free healthcare to people living with albinism who suffer from skin cancer.
+Former President Olusegun Obasanjo has urged the Federal Government to sustain the policy which grants access to free healthcare for people living with albinism who suffer from skin cancer.
 The policy was started in 2013 during the Goodluck Jonathan administration.

 “I believe that with more information and knowledge about the proper care of albinos, especially children, there will be fewer cases of people living with albinism being vulnerable to skin cancer,’’ he said.

-Speaking earlier, the founder of TAF, Mr. Jake Epelle had briefed the former president on the various initiatives and programmes of the foundation and its effort to ensure mainstreaming of albinos in government policies and programmes.
+Speaking earlier, the founder of TAF, Mr. Jake Epelle, briefed the former president on the various initiatives and programmes of the foundation and its effort to ensure mainstreaming of albinos in government policies and programmes.

+Epelle said that in spite of the effort of TAF, people living with albinism still suffer serious discriminations and stigmatisation in the society.
+“Although we have seen marginal improvement in the treatment of albinos over time, we still face prejudices borne out of unfounded myths and fears of albinism.

+‘’Many albinos are denied right to education, while others suffer work-place discriminations.
+We at TAF are calling on government at all levels to make laws and policies that will mainstream albinism in all areas of the society,’’ Epelle said.